xiej2520/final_project/README.md

 1. Run `./scripts/install_docker.sh` to install docker
 2. Run `./scripts/import.sh <region>` to import data
+   * Note: osrm requires a lot of memory to create the routing data and will crash if there is not enough memory.
 3. Run `REGION=<region> docker compose up -d` to run services
 4. Run `./scripts/install_rust.sh` to install rust
 5. Run `cargo run --release` to run server